kylewelsby/thriva-code-challenge/NOTES.md

 As I have completed a few code challenges, I have developed a few processes that help boilerplate starting a new project for the assignments.

 My base product will start with a Vite Vue.js project with Cypress.io installed and some Continuous integration setup.

+## 2020-08-20 20:25:00

+I have finished the initial project setup with a few disruptions, committed to GitHub.

+Taking a break, and My next session, I'll be looking at getting the project look and feel wired up.